Hishigata12/ae4d/README.md

 6) Filter AE data - Make sure there is only 1 time point in chopped version
 7) Press Overlay
 8) Adjust height of AE signal compared to PE using Depth Shift

+%%%%%%% USING IRADON %%%%%%
+1) Create file
+2) Set Range to perform (more x and z points results in more accurate image)
+3) Set Enhancesments